Character Development: Creating Unique Characters [+Template]

 - Hamlet’s goal is to avenge his murdered father

-Then there are the motivations for your character’s goal.
+Then there are the motivations behind your character’s goal, the 'in order to' that gives it meaning.
 What internal and external influences drive their desires?
+There can, of course, but more than one.
 For instance:

-- Harry Potter’s goal is to defeat Voldemort... to ensure the safety of the wizarding world — and because Voldemort took Harry’s family away from him.
+- Harry Potter’s goal is to defeat Voldemort... in order to ensure the safety of wizarding world — and to find closure from the murder of his parents.

-- Bilbo’s goal is to help the dwarves reclaim the kingdom of Erebor... after realizing that his life of creature comforts lacks adventure.
+- Bilbo’s goal is to help the dwarves reclaim the kingdom of Erebor... in order to bring some adventure to his life of creature comforts — and to impart his sense of home and belonging to those without a home.

 If you’re struggling to nail down your character’s goal, try asking, “What would make the character feel happy or satisfied with their life?”
 This is their motivation.
 Next, ask yourself, “What could they do to obtain that happiness?”
 This is their goal.

-If you’re struggling to get to the crux of your character’s motivations, try playing the “why” game:
+Now, if you’re struggling to get to the crux of your character’s motivations, try playing the “why” game.
+This will help you develop a multilayered chain of motivations:

 If your character’s goal is to connect with their long-lost sibling, their motivation might be because they are an only child who always longed for a brother or sister.
 Why?
 Because they felt lonely as a child.
 Why?
 Because their parents moved around a lot and they had trouble keeping friends?
 Why?
 Because they eventually got tired of getting close to people, only to say goodbye.